We use our proprietary methodology to produce these rankings. Learn more →

 It takes one hour to move from the 1 to the 2, an hour to move from the 2 to the 3, and so on.
 Each individual marker (between the numbers) represents a 5 minute increment.

 One benefit to reading paper books is that older books can still be read, which are usually not in any e-reader form.
 They can be borrowed, traded, and gifted.
 They don't need to be charged.
 They can be signed and annotated.
-There are no update or platform or filetype incompatibilities.
+There are no updates needed, or platform or filetype incompatibilities.

 7. Home Repair and Home Owner's Insurance